Stability of the Theta Method for Systems with Multiple Time-Delayed Variables: Case Study

+We further check the above conclusions through a \ac{tdi} of the system.
 In particular, we consider a three-phase fault occurring at bus~6 at $t = 1$~s and cleared after $80$~ms by opening the line that connects buses 5 and 6.
 The response of the rotor speed of \ac{sm}~4 is displayed in Fig.~\ref{fig:mod_d006_tds_TM}.
 For the sake of comparison, the delay-free system is also plotted in the same figure.
 Figure~\ref{fig:mod_d006_tds_plain_del} confirms that for a large enough time step (in this case $0.2$~s), the \ac{tm} makes an otherwise stable trajectory of the system appear unstable.
+The maximum and average numerical errors are $5.6 \cdot 10^{-5}$ and $-4.4 \cdot 10^{-7}$ for $h = 0.001$~s; and $7.6 \cdot 10^{-4}$ and $8.6 \cdot 10^{-6}$ for $h = 0.2$~s.

 We finally examine how the $\theta$ parameter can be employed to compensate for the numerical deformation introduced by the Theta method in this scenario.
 In particular, $\theta$ is altered to a value $\theta_{\zeta}<0.5$ for which $\hat{s}_{\rm cr}$ has the same damping $\zeta_{cr}$ as $s_{\rm cr}$, i.e. $\hat \zeta=\zeta_{\rm cr}$.
 In Fig.~\ref{fig:mod39b_stab_theta} it is shown that $\theta$ needs to be slightly modified by about $10^{-5}$ for $h=0.03$~s and by about $1.5 \cdot 10^{-5}$ for $h=60$~ms. A time-domain simulation of the system further confirms this conclusion, see Fig.~\ref{fig:mod39b_stab_theta_syn4_tds}.